 The ICA has also opened a formal investigation into the alleged abuse of an alleged collective dominant position by the three largest retail banks in Iceland, including the Bank.
 The investigation was initiated by separate complaints from BYR hf. and MP banki hf. made in 2010.
 The complaints from BYR hf. and MP banki hf. concern the terms of the Banks' mortgage arrangements, which, according to the complaint, deter individuals from moving their business to other banks and thereby restrict competition.
 The extent of the investigations and outcome of the cases before the ICA is still uncertain as well as any effect on the Group.
 However, if the Bank or Valitor is deemed to have violated the Competition Act, it could result in a fine or restrictions by the ICA.

-In April 2013 the ICA imposed a ISK 500 million fine on Valitor for abusing its dominant position on the payment card market and violating conditions set in an earlier decision of the Authority.
+In April 2013 the ICA imposed a ISK 500 million fine on Valitor for abusing its dominant position in the payment card market and violating conditions set in an earlier decision of the Authority.
 Valitor appealed the decision to the Competition Appeals Committee.
 In October 2013 the Committee confirmed the decision of the Competition Authority.
-Valitor has referred the decision to the courts of law for annulment.
+Valitor filed a motion with the courts for the decision to be overturned and on 6 May 2015, the District Court upheld the ICA's decision but lowered the fine to ISK 400 million.
+The case has been appealed to the Supreme Court.

-In 2012 Kortaþjónustan hf. filed a suit against Valitor claiming damages for the alleged loss suffered by Kortaþjónustan hf. due to alleged breaches of competition law based on a settlement made by Valitor with the ICA, published in ICA decision No 4/2008.
-The case is still being contested before the District Court of Reykjavík.
-In July 2013 Kortaþjónustan hf. filed another suit, now against the Bank and Valitor, as well as Landsbanki, Íslandsbanki and Borgun, claiming damages for the alleged loss suffered by Kortaþjónustan hf.
+In 2012 Kortaþjónustan hf. filed a suit against Valitor claiming damages for the alleged loss suffered by Kortaþjónustan hf. due to alleged breaches of competition law based on a settlement made by Valitor, Borgun and Greiðsluveitan ehf. with the ICA, published in ICA decision No 4/2008.
+The case was withdrawn from court in September 2014, and a new claim filed based on the findings of court-appointed evaluators on Kortaþjónustan's alleged damages.
+The case was settled in March 2015 and resulted in a payment of ISK 250 million in damages to Kortaþjónustan.